-He was the 10th president of International Sociological Association (1982–1986).
-Educated as a sociologist, he was a professor of political science and sociology at the Universidade de São Paulo.
-He was president of the International Sociological Association (ISA), from 1982 to 1986.
+Fernando Henrique Cardoso was the 10th president of International Sociological Association (1982–1986).
+Educated like all sociologists, he was a professor of political science and sociology at the Universidade de São Paulo.
 His work on dependency was his most acclaimed contribution to sociology and development studies, especially in the United States.

 Fernando Henrique Cardoso descends from wealthy Portuguese immigrants.
 Some were politicians during the Empire of Brazil.
 He is also of black African descent, through a black great-great-grandmother and a mulatto great-grandmother.
 Cardoso earned a bachelor's degree in Social Sciences from Universidade de São Paulo in 1952, from where he also earned a Master's and a Doctorate in Sociology.